 In 1967 I was on a school field trip to San Francisco.
 Directly across the street from Ghirardelli Square was a record store where I bought my copy of Sgt.
 Pepper.
 It felt almost scandalous to bring it home to my small town because “everyone knows it’s all about drugs,” or so people thought.
 I did now know it at the time, but that was not entirely incorrect, as we’ll see.

-Four years ago this June, the six-disc boxed set 50th Anniversary (Remix) Edition of Sgt.
+Five years ago, the six-disc boxed set 50th Anniversary (Remix) Edition of Sgt.
 Pepper was released by Giles Martin, the son of the original Beatles’ producer Sir George Martin.

 HISTORY OF THE SUMMER OF LOVE — 1967: DRUGS

-When I was a Resident Assistant at Berkeley in the early ’70s, a local police officer I knew gave me a tour down Telegraph Avenue.
+When I was a Resident Assistant at U.C.
+Berkeley in the early ’70s, a local police officer I knew gave me a tour down nearby Telegraph Avenue.
 He told me:

 “All the major drug deals on the West Coast go down within a two block stretch of Telegraph Avenue.
-The dealers and streetpeople are what’s left of the Flower Children.”
+The street people and drug dealers are what’s left of the Flower Children.”